jun-jie-sun/jun-jie-sun.github.io/_pages/about.md

 Skills and abilities
 ======
-1. Computer programming skills: Familiar with using matlab and python, with a foundation in c++ and currently learning to use the c++ based Monte Carlo simulation software: Geant4.
+1. Computer Programming Kills: Familiar with using matlab and python, with a foundation in c++ and currently learning to use the c++ based Monte Carlo simulation program like Geant4.
 2.

 Future Plan